Understanding Cyber Insurance: What’s Covered and What Isn’t

 Cyber Extortion and Ransom Demands

-As ransomware attacks become more common, this protection assists in:
+As ransomware attacks increase, this protection assists with:

 Data Restoration

-If important data is lost or damaged in an attack, this portion of your policy helps cover the cost of recovery—either through backups or using data recovery experts—to get your systems functioning again.
+If critical data is lost or damaged in an attack, this coverage helps pay for recovery, including restoration from backups or through data recovery specialists.

 Brand Protection

-Trust is easily shaken after a cyber event.
-Many policies include tools to restore your company’s public image, including:
+A cyber event can quickly erode trust.
+Many policies include resources to help restore your company’s public image, such as:

 Third-Party Liability Coverage

-Third-party coverage protects your company when external parties—like clients, suppliers, or partners—experience harm from your cyber incident.
+Third-party coverage protects your company when external parties, such as clients, suppliers, or partners, are affected by your cyber incident.

 Privacy Liability